On this page:

 The Victorian Government also operates the Maternal and Child Health line, a 24-hour telephone service in conjunction with the Maternal and Child Health Service.
 Qualified maternal and child health nurses provide advice and referrals for the cost of a local phone call.
 Telephone 13 22 29.

-As part of the healthcare system, the Australian Government funds vaccinations and immunisations to protect children and adolescents against diseases including:
+As part of the healthcare system, the Australian Government funds vaccinations and immunisations to protect children and adolescents against a number of diseases.

 Children should be immunised before starting school.
 Vaccination and immunisation is not compulsory, but some child care providers and schools will not enrol your child unless you can prove that they are vaccinated and immunised, or are exempt.